baupen/web/README.md

 - install the new application; ensure `persistent` and `transient` folders are linked as before
 - run `php bin/console app:migrate:sqlite` to copy sqlite data into mysql database
 - run `php bin/console app:authorization:refresh` to authorize users on whitelists
+- run `php bin/console app:cache:clear --construction-sites --renders --force` to remove the old cache
-- run `php bin/console app:cache:initialize` to initialize the cache
+- run `php bin/console app:cache:warmup` to warmup the cache